Curriculum Management and Integration

 - Elective Review Committee

-The Course Review Committee is charged with assessing each course in the curriculum at least once every four years.
-The reviews provide the Course Director with an evaluation of their course based on student feedback, analysis of course material and instructional sessions, alignment of assessment questions with learning objectives, and comparison of course goals with national standards.
-The committee also examines integration of course content with other courses within the curriculum and ensures that we are meeting LCME standards for accreditation.
+The Module Review Committee is charged with assessing each module in the curriculum at least once every four years.
+The reviews provide the Module Director with an evaluation of their module based on student feedback, analysis of module material and instructional sessions, alignment of assessment questions with learning objectives and comparison of course goals with national standards.
+The committee also examines integration of module content with other courses and modules within the curriculum and ensures that we are meeting LCME standards for accreditation.

 Frequency of Meetings